Dependency Injection

 return $builder->build();

-config/container.php should return an instance of a container that complies with the PSR-11 specification.
-If you don't want to use php-di, you can create and return another container instance that complies with the PSR-11 specification here.
+The final return in config/container.php is a container instance that complies with the PSR-11 specification.
+If you do not want to use php-di, you can create and return another container instance that complies with the PSR-11 specification here.

 Constructor Injection

-Create a new file app/service/Mailer.php with the following content:
+Create app/service/Mailer.php (please create the directory if it does not exist) with the following content:

 <?php